sternof/todo-list-tutorial/generating_a_new_project.md

 lets skip all the configurations files for now and jump right to the folder structure.
 the app is the main component of the application from that point we start our app.
-we will cover components in more depth in later tutorial but the main idea of the project is that we create a components and connect them to each other until we have an application.
+we will cover components in more depth in later tutorials but the main idea of the project is that we create components and connect them to each other until we have an application.

 with angular-cli we can generate components and some other files which can help us in the future.
-to do so we should write `ng generate component <component name>` for components and `ng generate route <route path>` for routes and may more which can be review in [angular cli docs](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)
+to do so we should write `ng generate component <component name>` for components and `ng generate route <route path>` for routes and many more which can be review in [angular cli docs](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)

 now you probably ask how do you see and review your application?
 your command for that would be `ng serve` and you'll be able to access you app in `http://localhost:4200`
-and last but not least if you want to build your application for production you should write `ng build` and there you have it, easy way to scaffold you Angular application
+Last but not least if you want to build your application for production you should write `ng build` and there you have it, easy way to scaffold you Angular application